SKAUL05/livestream/README.md

 ### ✨ [Demo]

-## Livestream Project Ideas using RethinkDB and Flask
+## Livestream Project Ideas using PostgreSQL and Flask

 ## Getting Started